DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/connectivity-power/overview.rst

    .. group-tab:: BP AMR-GPU

-    BP Amr-gpu use a ethernet cable for data transmission.
+    BP AMR-GPU use a ethernet cable for data transmission.

     The table below provides the ethernet cable pinout.